 “Jodi Howell, Been riding all my life, boyfriend has been riding 20 yrs.

 Answered August 2, 2020

 Absolutely.
 My boyfriend has been riding for 20 years and went down because of grass clippings yesterday.
-He was riding with a group of people, and two bikes him and another guy hit the grass and went down.
-It’s absolutely deadly to bikers, and I personally know people who have wrecked and weren’t so lucky as my boyfriend was.
+He was riding with a group of people, and two bikes with him and another guy hit the grass and went down.
+It’s absolutely deadly to bikers, and I personally know people who have wrecked and weren’t as lucky as my boyfriend was.
 He’s got terrible road rash & he can’t walk but he’s alive.”

 So, as you can see, that rider’s opinions on grass clippings and motorcycles are split; despite the fatalities and national attention to the issue brought by Cheryl Zeglen’s accident and her father’s pursuit of changed regulations by Congress, this is still amended by no more than a $50 fine here in Illinois.